Garmin Forerunner 230 Review

 ***The Forerunner 230 is now on sale!!
 Check the price on Amazon here***

 The Garmin Forerunner 230 is a solid improvement on its predecessor, the Forerunner 220.
+It’s also a near identical copy to the Forerunner 235 (see our full comparison here), but without wrist heart rate.
 But how much better is it?
 And should you upgrade from an older model?
 Read our Forerunner 230 review to find out…

 First off, the Forerunner 230 is a tiny bit smaller than the 220, both in diameter and thickness.
 But what’s cool is how Garmin managed to make the display almost a 1/4 of an inch larger by shrinking the size of the bezel.
 The screen resolution is upgraded and now has a few extra pixels.
 This means 230’s screen is larger and easier to read than ever and it can show 4 data screens (vs. 3 on similar Garmin models).